msillano/tuyaDAEMON/tuyaDAEMON/README.md

 _TuyaDAEMON's goal is to integrate the entire Tuya ecosystem into node-red, and not just to control some devices, creating a new level of abstraction that includes both Tuya-cloud and all possible custom extensions._

 TuyaDAEMON isolates your home automation **custom application** from all details of _tuya/node-red data and commands exchanges_:
+- do not require user hacking in any Tuya or custom device.
-- allows bidirectional exchanges to/from _all tuya devices and Tuya automations_.
+- allows bidirectional exchanges to/from _any Tuya or custom device and Tuya-cloud_.
-- decodes and transforms incominig Tuya data  to _standard units_.
+- decodes and transforms incominig data  to _standard units_.
 - manages all codifications and checks before sending your _commands to devices_
 - tuyaDAEMON is 'open' by design:
     - updates the `global.tuyastatus` structure (_device:property:value_) with all status messages from all controlled devices.